Open problems and questions about geodesics

-In the table, ``Degree'' means the smallest degree of a nontrivial integral polynomial in velocities. ``All is known'' means that there exists an effective description and classification (which can be found in \cite{Bo-Ma-Fo1998}).
+In the table, ``Degree'' means the smallest degree of a non-trivial integral polynomial in velocities. ``All is known'' means that there exists an effective description and classification (which can be found in \cite{Bo-Ma-Fo1998}).

 A simpler version of the question is when we replace the geodesic flow in the question above by a Lagrangian system with the Lagrangian of the form $L(x, \xi):=K + U=\sum g_{ij}\xi^i \xi^j + U(x) $.
 In this case we assume that the integral is a sum of polynomials of degrees 3 and 1 in velocities.
 The ``partial negative results'' in the table above correspond to this case; moreover, in most cases it is assumed that the metric $g_{ij}$ is flat, see for example \cite{Bialy1987,Mironov2010,De-Ko-Tr2012} (and \cite{Bialy2010} for results that do not require this assumption).